Concomitant Medications Sample Clauses

 Concomitant Medications.
 9.3.1.
 Excluded Medications Patients taking these medications or treatments will be ineligible for enrollment: • Any other investigational drug or device as part of an interventional study; • Intravenous or subcutaneous prostacyclin/prostacyclin analogue; • Intravenous inotropes; • Inhaled nitric oxide (excluding acute vasodilator testing during diagnostic cardiac catheterization); • Prednisone at a dosage > 20 mg/day within 30 days prior to Day 1 or at any time during the study; Patients who take excluded medications during the study should not discontinue study drug solely on this basis.
 Consultation with the medical monitor should occur prior to study drug discontinuation or withdrawing a patient from the study.

 Concomitant Medications.
-All concomitant medication and concurrent therapies will be documented at Screening and at all Study Visits and at early termination, when applicable.
-In addition, the use of concomitant inhaled, oral, and IV antibiotics from 30 days prior to Screening through Visit 5 will be documented.
-Dose, route, unit frequency of administration, and indication for administration and dates of medication will be captured.
+All concomitant medication and concurrent therapies will be documented as noted in the Schedule of Events.
+Dose, route, unit, frequency of administration, indication for administration and dates of administration will be captured.

 AutoNDA by SimpleDocs